martinkearn/sports-team-organiser/DevNotes.md

 Used as a log during development to keep track of progress and status in between sessions.

+## Transaction Class
+- [ ] Remove Transaction.LastUpdated calculations because the built-in TimeStamp does the same thing

 ## Transaction Service
 - [x] GetTransaction
 - [x] GetTransactions with skip and take